Feminist Hero Friday: Claudette Colvin

 by Abaki Beck

-Claudette Colvin was fifteen in 1955 when she defied segregation laws and refused to give up her bus seat to a white woman.
+Claudette Colvin was fifteen in 1955 when she defied segregation laws in Alabama and refused to give up her bus seat to a white woman.
+She was arrested despite the fact that there were three other open seats in the row beside her.
 This is no small feat - this is a time when African Americans faced extreme, legally and socially accepted violence and discrimination.
 She was not simply “staying in her seat,” but risking her safety.

 Of course, this was a strategic move and we can’t completely dismiss it - would the white community have been supportive of the boycott (if not then, today) if it was Claudette as the face of the Boycott, and not Rosa?
 (Let’s compare white appreciation of “The Civil Rights Movement” versus “The Black Panthers” or other “non-respectable” groups, shall we).
-I choose to critique movements while also recognizing the incredible work and power they had.
-These critiques allow for inclusivity and recognition of unsung hero(ines).
-Respectability politics are exclusive and perpetuate white supremicist views of who and what is "acceptable" and "normal."
-As Colvin said, "They thought I would be too militant for them.
+These critiques allow for inclusivity and recognition of “unsung” hero(ines).
+Respectability politics are exclusive and perpetuate white supremacy.
+As Colvin said in an interview with NPR, "They thought I would be too militant for them.
 They wanted someone mild and genteel like Rosa."